 There’s even actual Lone Ranger items on display at the museum.

-And if that’s not enough, there will be live music and other live historical entertainment in Centennial Park.
+And if that’s not enough, there will be live music and other live historical entertainment, too.

 This post was originally published in 2015 and is updated regularly.